NEWS

 Performance Report: Airlie Australian Share Fund

-The Airlie Australian Share Fund rose by +2.79% in August, an outperformance of +1.61% compared with the ASX 200 Total Return Index which rose by +1.18%.
-The fund has outperformed the ASX 200 Total Return Index since inception in June...
+The Airlie Australian Share Fund rose by +5.91% in November.
+The fund has outperformed the ASX 200 Total Return benchmark since inception in June 2018, providing investors with an annualised return of 10.94% compared with the benchmark's...

 Read more...